Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study-wordpress.md

 the release of TSH (thyroid stimulating hormone) from the pituitary gland, which then causes the [thyroid gland](https://en.wikipedia.org/wiki/Thyroid) to release thyroid hormone.
-Thyroid hormone then directly effects cells in various tissues to increase metabolic rate.
+Thyroid hormone then directly affects cells in various tissues to increase metabolic rate.

 In the case of reproduction, under favorable conditions, the